ShuhuaZheng/WebProgramming-Ruby-Sinatra-StudentInfoSys/README.md

-# Student Inofrmation System - Sinatra Website
+# Student Information System - Sinatra Website
 Assignment 2  for Course COEN278 Web Programming

 ## Goal
-Create a website using Sinatra
+Create a website using Sinatra.
+- There are 4 main functions: students, comment, video, login/logout.
+- erb template is used

-## Creator
+## How to Download
-Student Name: Shuhua Zheng
-Student ID:   W1289984

-##Heroku app URL:
+Download or clone the project, then run command "bundle install" to install all the necessary ruby gems.
+Now run "ruby main.rb" to start the server locally.

+##You can also view the website through Heroku app URL: https://sinatra-assignment2.herokuapp.com/